 Monte Cristo Sandwiches are deep fried triangles of love.

 Last Christmas, and in the moments before Covid, my entire family took a trip to Disney World.
-I write for Disney’s Vacation Club and often I am asked to explore new or updated venues in and around the parks.
+I write for Disney’s Vacation Club.
+Often I am asked to explore new or updated venues in and around the parks.
 Since we were all adults this trip, and the opportunity arose to stay at Disney’s newest hotel, The Riviera, I jumped at it.
-I’d read from a park link that arrived via email one day that Riviera was going to be geared toward adults.
+I’d read that Riviera was going to be geared toward adults.
 I was excited to see just how far the parks had come in designing a facility based on cartoon characters that would cater to us old folks.
 Well, they nailed it.

 The early morning character breakfast at Topolino's Restaurant atop WDWs Riviera Hotel was SPECTACULAR!
 The food was rich and delicious and there was soooo much of it.
 We enjoyed every moment of our experience at Topolino's, and I HIGHLY recommend it.
 Riviera Hotel is just a Skyliner-ride away from Epcot and Hollywood Studios, and Disney's Art of Animation, Pop Century, All Star Music, and All Star Sports resorts.

-My Mom and I hit Epcot one afternoon as the new Disney Skyliner is accessible with a very brief walk right outside the hotel.
-It takes you from Hotel Riviera and drops you off in Epcot at the foot of the United Kingdom, and across from France.
-It was hot and very crowded, but we traversed almost to The American Adventure along the World Showcase, making a brief stop in Les Halles Boulangerie Patisserie in the France pavilion for some of the best chocolate croissant and pastry available at at the parks.
+My Mom and I hit Epcot one afternoon.
+The new Disney Skyliner is accessible with a very brief walk right outside the hotel.
+It takes you from Hotel Riviera and drops you off in Epcot at the foot of the United Kingdom.
+It was hot and very crowded.
+We traversed almost to The American Adventure along the World Showcase.
 After we boarded the Skyliner to head back, we decided to explore Hotel Riviera a bit more.
 I am soooo glad we did this.

-Of all the eateries and quick services venues in all of the Disney Orlando parks, Bar Riva at the Hotel Riviera has the Monte Cristo!
+Of all the eateries in all of the Disney Orlando parks, Bar Riva has the Monte Cristo!
 And it is EXACTLY the way I remember it.

 What exactly is the Monte Cristo sandwich?